"And here we go, another reference no one gets but you. Consider your audience once in a while, huh?"

 - Another example from "Meet the Sniper".
 The line "be polite, be professional and have a plan to kill everyone you meet" is a popular quote amongst United States Marine Corps soldiers serving in Iraq and Afghanistan.

 - World of Warcraft is so chock full of references to other things that even the smartest player is bound to miss on a few.
 On the websites that collect data about the game, discussions about new items frequently flare up concerning whether or not the name of an item or an NPC references something or not.

 - Everywhere in Touhou, especially in the spellcards and music.
 By far the most famous is the title of U.N.
 Owen Was Her?, referencing the Agatha Christie story And Then There Were None, in which the characters are invited by someone calling themselves U.N.
 Owen (i.e. Unknown).

 - The boss to whom the aforementioned song belongs also has her second to last spell card named Secret Barrage "And Then Will There Be None?".
 The SAME boss also has some other spell cards with terms such as Starbow Break and Catadioptric.

-- The Komeiji sisters have many of these: their costumes are negatives of one another, Koishi's theme sounds the same played backward or forward, and many of Koishi's spell cards have Psychology related themes such like Instinct "Release of the Id", Suppression "Super-ego", Subconscious "Rorschach in Danmaku" and of course, the one that Dr. Freud would be proud of Rekindled "The Embers of Love", which is basically a barrage of danmaku phalluses.
+- The Komeiji sisters have many of these: their costumes are negati or specifying tempo for movements as ves of one another, Koishi's theme sounds the same played backward or forward, and many of Koishi's spell cards have Psychology related themes such like Instinct "Release of the Id", Suppression "Super-ego", Subconscious "Rorschach in Danmaku" and of course, the one that Dr. Freud would be proud of Rekindled "The Embers of Love", which is basically a barrage of danmaku phalluses.
 And yes, MOST of the attack patterns used by these bosses and others do reflect the meaning in their names.
 Also, from the wiki: